Star Realms Review

 Hi!

-Today’s Star Realms review starts with a memory back in 2018, when me and my girlfriend were visiting Cambridge in the UK.
+Today’s Star Realms review starts with memory back in 2018 when me and my girlfriend were visiting Cambridge in the UK.

 We were walking down a road in the middle of the city when we passed what seemed like a normal bookshop.